openstack/contributor-guide/doc/source/code-and-documentation/using-gerrit.rst

 .. image:: /_assets/using-gerrit/core-reviewer.png

--2: Do not merge.
+`-2`_: Do not merge.
 This score does not often appear and when it does, it's for a good reason:

-* Most often, some deadline has passed and since no more changes are being accepted till the new release development begins, the patch is being held.
+* Most often, some deadline has passed and since no more changes are being accepted till the new release development begins, the patch is `being held`.
 * There is an issue with the approach taken in the patch and it needs to be discussed with a larger group, likely in a meeting.
 * The patch submitted is a duplicate or at odds with another patch